 Discover More Options

-This list features some of the best online Master’s in Health Informatics programs at top colleges across the country.
-Each school featured is a nonprofit, accredited institution — either public or private — with a high standard of academic quality for post-secondary institutions.
-Many of the schools on our list have been accredited by the Commission on Accreditation for Health Informatics and Information Management Education, which assesses the objectives, quality, and overall effectiveness of health informatics programs.
+This list features some of the best online master’s in health informatics programs at top colleges across the country.
+Each school featured is a nonprofit, regionally accredited institution — either public or private — with a high standard of academic quality for postsecondary education.
+Many of the options on our list also have programmatic accreditation from the Commission on Accreditation for Health Informatics and Information Management Education, which assesses the objectives, quality, and overall effectiveness of health informatics programs.

-We evaluated each school’s program on tuition costs, admission, retention and graduation rates, faculty, and reputation as well as the student resources provided for online students.
+We evaluated each school’s program on admission, retention, and graduation rates as well as tuition costs, faculty, and the resources provided for online students.
 Then, we calculated the Intelligent Score on a scale of 0 to 100.
 Read more about our ranking methodology.

 What Can You Expect from an Online Master’s in Health Informatics Program?